JHCgithub/HogsSaveEditor/README.md

 A save editor for hogs of war

+Zipped folder in .rar format.
+Extract the contents into a folder of your choice.

 Should be fairly intuitive.
 There's a couple quirks such as map locations being different ingame on PC that i've not accounted for.

 Using the _ (underscore) in a pigs name will turn it into a heart ingame.

-Should work with PC saves and PS1 virtual memory cards
+Should work with PC saves and PS1 virtual memory cards (tested on DuckStation mostly)

+When saving a New Savegame, remember to name the file appropriately so that it matches that of the emulator memorycard you are using.
+For PC it's savearmyX, Where X is the save slot number

 Purple team assignement is disabled on the first mission as it will always cause a crash due to the main screen not having an asset for the purple team.